charlesbvll/flower/.github/ISSUE_TEMPLATE/baseline-request.md

 - [ ]  Implement some form of dataset loading and partitioning in a separate `dataset.py` (doesn’t have to match the paper exactly)
 - [ ]  Implement the model in PyTorch
 - [ ]  Write a test that shows that the model has the number of parameters mentioned in the paper
-- [ ]  Implement the federated learning setup outlined in the paper, maybe starting with fewer clients (2 or 10 instead of 100)
+- [ ]  Implement the federated learning setup outlined in the paper, maybe starting with fewer clients
+- [ ]  Plot accuracy and loss
 - [ ]  Run it and check if the model starts to converge

 ### Align - make it correct

 - [ ]  Implement the exact data partitioning outlined in the paper
-- [ ]  Use seeds to make the data loading and partitioning fully reproducible
 - [ ]  Use the exact hyperparameters outlined in the paper

+### Tuning - make it converge

+- [ ]  Make it converge to roughly the same accuracy that the paper states
 - [ ]  Mark the PR as ready